 - How might plate related processes influenced global climate?

 early arguments on continental drift, and Alfred Wegener definitely considered the distribution of fossils as favorable to the idea of continental drift.
 The second question has become

 more important as plate tectonics has been accepted, and the third has developed as humanity has sought to understand global climate change better.

 Glossopteris leaf fossil - one of the fossils common to Pangea continental partners - an example of the information available in documenting paleobiogeographic distribution.
 This particular sample is from the Ellsworth Mountains of Antarctica.
 Image source: (Photo Credit USGS DDS21) as found at http://www.uwsp.edu/geo/faculty/ritter/geog101/textbook/tectonics_landforms/tectonics_evidence.html

 Some background on history of life on earth you can delve into.

-Example of a biogeographic map.
-Note the latitudinal control.
-However, also not the departures from a strict latitudinal control.
+Example of a biogeographic map, in this case of biodiversity.
+Note the strong latitudinal control.
+However, also note the local departures from a strict latitudinal control.
 At least some of these departures reflect tectonic topography.
+Can you pick out some examples??
 Image source: USGS - http://gapanalysis.usgs.gov/species/news/ .

 Two important concepts within biogeography: